What are sleep studies?

-- A nasal-oral airflow sensor is used to record airflow through your nose and mouth.
+- A nasal-oral airflow sensor records airflow through your nose and mouth.

-- Belts are placed around your chest and abdomen to measure your breathing.
+- Belts placed around your chest and abdomen measure your breathing.

-- A bandage-like oximeter probe on your finger is used to measure the amount of oxygen in your blood.
+- A bandage-like oximeter probe on your finger measures the amount of oxygen in your blood.

-- An EKG (electrocardiogram) is used to record heart rate and rhythm.
+- An ECG (electrocardiogram) records heart rate and rhythm.